GameServerManagers/LinuxGSM-Docs/FAQ.md

 `./gameserver update-functions`

-[ FAIL ] Starting game-server: Permissions issues found
+[ FAIL ] Starting game-server: Ownership issues found
 =========================================================================

 The user that you're running LGSM with doesn't own all of its files.